ICGC-TCGA-PanCancer/cli/QuickStart.md

 ####Generating an INI file
 To generate an INI file:
 ```
-$ pancancer workflows config --workflow BWA
+$ pancancer workflows config --workflow HelloWorld
 ```

-A new BWA-specific INI file should be generated in `~/ini-dir`.
+A new HelloWorld-specific INI file should be generated in `~/ini-dir`.
 You will want to edit this file before generating job requests.

 ####Generating a job request
 To generate job requests for a workflow:
 ```
-$ pancancer generator --workflow BWA
+$ pancancer generator --workflow HelloWorld
 ```
 The generated jobs will use the INI files in `~/ini-dir` so it is important to make any necessary edits before this step!